Fine-grained Pseudo-code Generation Method via Code Feature Extraction and Transformer: Introduction

-The rest of this article is organized as follows.
-Section~\ref{sec:back} introduces the background of our study.
+The rest of this paper is organized as follows.
+Section~\ref{sec:related} summarized the related work for automated pseudo-code generation and code comment generation.
 Section~\ref{sec:method} shows the framework of our proposed method {\tool} and its details for each component.
 Section~\ref{sec:setup} illustrates the experimental setup, including research questions, experimental subjects, performance measures, implementation details, and running platform.
 Section~\ref{sec:results} performs result analysis for each research question.
 Section~\ref{sec:discuss} investigates the influence of different parameter values on {\tool}.
 Section~\ref{sec:threat} analyzes potential threats to the validity of our empirical studies.
-Section~\ref{sec:related} summarized the related work for automated pseudo-code and code comment generation.
 Section~\ref{sec:conclusion} concludes our study and provides potential future directions.